Himanshimittal051104/PropWise_AI/README.md

 # PropWise AI 🏠

-PropWise AI is a full-stack machine learning project that predicts monthly house rent based on basic property details like city, area, BHK, size, and bathrooms.
+PropWise AI is a full-stack machine learning web application that predicts house prices in Bangalore using XGBoost.

-I built this project to practice combining frontend, backend, and machine learning into one real-world application.
+This project combines Machine Learning, FastAPI backend, and a Next.js frontend into a real-world end-to-end system.

 ---